kyma-project/website/content/blog-posts/2020-04-30-release-notes-1.12/index.md

 ### Upgrades in the Runtime Provisioner

-In this release, we introduced the first version of [GraphQL API](https://github.com/kyma-incubator/compass/blob/master/docs/internal/runtime-upgrade.md) the Runtime Provisioner uses to upgrade a Kyma Runtime.
+Starting with this release, the Runtime Provisioner allows you to upgrade your Kyma runtime using the [GraphQL API](https://github.com/kyma-incubator/compass/blob/master/docs/internal/runtime-upgrade.md).
 Though simple, the API allows you to upgrade the existing Runtime to the new Kyma version and replace the existing configuration with the one passed with the upgrade mutation.
 We also included a rollback option, but it may still require additional actions on the cluster.

 ### Automatic status update for Applications and Runtimes in the Director

 When a paired Application or Runtime communicates with the Director API for the first time, the Director automatically sets its status to **CONNECTED**.
-This operation does not prevent you or the Integration System from managing Application and Runtime status on your own.
+This operation does not prevent you or the Integration System from managing Application and Runtime statuses on your own.

 ### Automatic Scenario Assignment in the Director